DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 Instances[6].Mask         = TRANSPARENT_GEOM_MASK;
 ```

-For each instance we specify a transformation matrix with rotation and translation.
+For each instance, we specify a transformation matrix with rotation and translation.
-Updating instance transformation during TLAS update operation is much faster than updating BLAS with vertex transformation or with transform buffer.
+Updating instance transformation during the TLAS update operation is much faster than
+updating BLAS with vertex transformation or with transform buffer.

 ```cpp
 Instances[6].Transform.SetTranslation(4.0f, 4.5f, -7.0f);
 ```